jlpanetta1681/jlpanetta1681/README.md

 Joseph L. Panetta
-Full stack Web Developer/software developer
+www.Veroskill.com
+Junior Q.A.
+Engineer
+July, 01, 2022 until presesnt
-Bloom Institute of Technology(Formerly Lambda school online) full stack web dev program aug/2020 to feb/2021
+Bloom Institute of Technology(Formerly Lambda) full stack web dev program aug/2020 to feb/2021

-- 🔭 I’m currently working on studying my school curriculum , but at my own pace this time.
-- 🌱 I’m actively pursuing a career in tech education someday, I learn exceptionally better when teaching or helping someone to learn as well..
+- 🔭 I am currently working full time as a Q.A. for a coding school start-up.
+- 🌱 I’m actively and aggressively studying to move up to a software engineering role within the company ASAP.
 - 👯 I’m looking to collaborate on anything that will help me and/or others grow and learn.
-- 🤔 I’m looking for help with coverting an application from a single action app to  a multi ditrection multifuncional app
+- 🤔 I’m looking for help with understanding databases and their design and use.
 - 💬 Ask me about anything you like, im practicing communication in a professional environment...
 - 📫 How to reach me: email jlpanetta1681@icloud.com. or www.linkedin.com/in/jlpanetta1681.
 - ⚡ Fun fact: I am a former world profesional karate commission and USAKF top ten contender and international 3rd place champion 1996,97,98...
+And I love too fly FPV Racing Drones.